-- activities shall be regulated in specified targeted Wwater Mmanagement Sub-zones.1 - For the purposes of subsection2 (a)(i), specified targeted Wwater (ii) Mmanagement Sub-zones1 shall be those Sub-zones1 where, collectively, intensive farming land-use3 activities are the predominant cause of elevated nutrient levels in the Water Management Sub-zones. - (iii) Those persons carrying out intensive farming land-use3 activities in the Wwater Mmanagement Sub-zones1 targeted specified1 in subsection2 (a)(i) shall be required, amongst other things, to prepare a nutrient management plan for the purposes of: - (1) establishing the measures required to achieve the specified target contaminant loading rates for the relevant Wwater Mmanagement Sub-zones1, specified in Schedule D to Part II - the Regional Plan3 - (2) identifying best management practices to minimise nutrient leaching from farms3 - establishing programmes for implementing any required (3)changes best management practices.3
+- (a) Nutrients - (i) Intensive farming land-use activities shall be regulated in targeted water management zones. - (ii) For the purposes of subsection (a)(i), targeted water management zones shall be those zones where, collectively, intensive farming

+- land-use activities are the predominant cause of elevated nutrient levels. - (iii) Those persons carrying out intensive farming land-use activities in the water management zones targeted in subsection (a)(i) shall be required, amongst other things, to prepare a nutrient management plan for the purposes of: - (1) establishing the measures required to achieve the target contaminant loading rates for the relevant water management zone, as specified in Schedule D - (2) identifying best management practices - establishing programmes for implementing any required changes.